kubernetes-sigs/gateway-api-inference-extension/site-src/performance/regression-testing/index.md

 ## Nightly Benchmarking

 To catch regressions early, we run a fully automated benchmark suite every night against the **latest `main` image** of the Gateway API.
-This pipeline uses LPG and the same manifests as above, but against three standard datasets:
+This pipeline uses LPG and the same manifests as above, but against two standard datasets:

 1. **Prefill-Heavy** (`billsum_conversations.json`)
    Emphasizes TTFT performance.